arush-qala/platform-v5/README.md

 ## User Journey

-1. **Discovery**: Use dual-selector to filter by category and season
-2. **Browse**: Navigate brand timeline to explore matching brands
-3. **Explore**: Visit brand storefront to view story, collections, and press
-4. **View Lookbook**: Experience collections through horizontal scroll gallery
+1. **Discovery (Page 1)**:
+   - Land on full-screen slideshow with elegant filter interface
+   - Select from natural language dropdowns: "I want to source for [Category] & my boutique is [Season]"
+   - Modal overlays with pill-style selections (Pentagram-inspired)

+2. **Browse (Page 2)**:
+   - View 5 curated brand recommendations in horizontal timeline (Bulgari-inspired)
+   - Navigate using numbered circular markers with animated progress indicator
+   - Like brands with heart button for more recommendations
+   - View brand info + 5-image gallery for each brand
+   - Click "Visit Brand Store" to explore further

+3. **Explore Brand Store**:
+   - Hero section with brand logo, location, and featured publications
+   - **Scroll-hijacking lookbook**: Vertical scrolling drives horizontal image gallery
+   - Process write-up with socio-environmental tags
+   - Behind-the-scenes content and founder story

-5. **Shop Collection**: Use carousel to browse products with details below
+4. **Shop Collection**: Use carousel to browse products with details below
-6. **Customize**: Select sizes/quantities, add customization requests
+5. **Customize**: Select sizes/quantities, add customization requests
-7. **Try On**: Use virtual try-on to visualize products on different body shapes
+6. **Try On**: Use virtual try-on to visualize products on different body shapes
-8. **Connect**: Chat with brand representatives for inquiries
+7. **Connect**: Chat with brand representatives for inquiries
-9. **Order**: Send enquiry with selected items and customizations
+8. **Order**: Send enquiry with selected items and customizations

 ## Customization